-Quebecor, CDP Capital (formerly Capital Communications CDPQ inc.) and Quebecor Media, inter alia, entered into a shareholders' agreement dated October 23, 2000, as consolidated and amended by a shareholders' agreement dated December 11, 2000, which sets forth the rights and obligations of Quebecor and CDP Capital as shareholders of Quebecor Media (the "Shareholders' Agreement").
+Quebecor, CDP (formerly Capital Communications CDPQ inc.) and Quebecor Media, inter alia, entered into a shareholders' agreement dated October 23, 2000, as consolidated and amended by a shareholders' agreement dated December 11, 2000, which sets forth the rights and obligations of Quebecor and CDP as shareholders of Quebecor Media (the "Shareholders' Agreement").
 Except as specifically provided in the Shareholders Agreement, the rights thereunder apply only to shareholders holding at least 10% of the equity shares of Quebecor Media (which are referred to as "QMI Shares") on a fully-diluted basis.
+On May 8, 2018, Quebecor entered into an agreement with Quebecor Media and CDP to repurchase all of Quebecor Media's share capital still held by CDP, representing an 18.47% stake.
+As a result, the shareholders' agreement was terminated on June 22, 2018.